FaceBook

 What Qualifies as Low Testosterone for Men

-Low testosterone, often referred to as Low T, occurs when the body does not produce enough of the hormone needed to support optimal health and function.
-While testosterone levels can vary between individuals, the American Urological Association (AUA) considers a total testosterone level below 300 ng/dL as a reasonable threshold for diagnosing low testosterone.
+Low testosterone—commonly known as Low T—occurs when the body does not produce enough testosterone to support healthy physical, mental, and sexual function.
+While individual levels vary, the American Urological Association (AUA) identifies a total testosterone level below 300 ng/dL as a reasonable clinical threshold for diagnosing testosterone deficiency.
+AUA Testosterone Deficiency Guideline1

 Testosterone Replacement Therapy